bernalo-lab/qa-to-incident-engineering/README.md

 | 8 | [Runbook](./08-runbook.md) | Documenting how to diagnose/resolve a specific failure scenario |
 | 9 | [On-call Handover](./09-on-call-handover.md) | End of every on-call shift |
 | 10 | [Operational Decision Record](./10-operational-decision-record.md) | Recording the "why" behind a significant operational decision |

+## Who is this for?

+This repository is designed for:

+1. QA Engineers transitioning into Reliability Engineering
+2. Test Engineers moving towards SRE
+3. Incident Engineers
+4. Platform Engineers
+5. Engineering Managers building operational capability
+6. Teams introducing incident management practices

 ## How to Use These